 Because of the word ‘or’ these two requirements are disjunctive and not conjunctive, meanings; either of the two requirements can suffice to prove attempted murder.
 However, when the two ingredients are considered together it results in actus reus (attempts to unlawfully kill another) and mens rea (intent unlawfully to kill another).

-In conclusion, the Nigerian Penal and Criminal Codes’ provisions on murder, culpable homicide and attempt to murder have remained the same over the years although the courts have tried to give it life by broad interpretations.
-However, recent legislations like the Administration of Criminal Justice Act of 2015 have put in place modalities to improve criminal proceedings and Administration of criminal Justice in Nigeria.
+In conclusion, the Nigerian Penal and Criminal Codes’ provisions on murder, culpable homicide and attempt to murder have remained the same over the years although the courts have tried to give them life by broad interpretations.
+However, recent legislation like the Administration of Criminal Justice Act of 2015 has put in place modalities to improve criminal proceedings and the Administration of Criminal Justice in Nigeria.

-At OAL, our lawyers have the indebt knowledge and understanding of criminal prosecution processes and strategies.
+At OAL, our lawyers have In-depth knowledge and understanding of criminal prosecution processes and strategies.
 Our criminal prosecution practice group is made up of skilled lawyers with over a four-decade history of resolving complex criminal cases.
 We ensure prosecution is determined efficiently as to time, result and cost.
-We also provide specialized training and advocacy on administration of criminal justice in Nigeria.
+We also provide specialized training and advocacy on the administration of criminal justice in Nigeria.